Policies and Procedures

 - 11. Barry University students may invite two (2) non-Barry University students as their guest to a group activity where beer and/or wine are present.
 Individuals will be held responsible for their own behavior and the behavior of their guest(s) while under the influence of beer and/or wine.

 Students who are concerned about the use or abuse of alcohol (by themselves or by their friends) may receive assistance from the Counseling Center or Health Services Center

-The Office of Center for Student Involvement reserves the right to amend this policy at any time.
+The Office of Student Life reserves the right to amend this policy at any time.

 Student Organization Community Service Policy

 Community service is one of the hallmarks of the mission of Barry University.
 In keeping with the mission of the University all recognized student organizations are required to participate in at least two (2) community service projects per semester.
-Two projects must benefit the Barry University community (i.e., Barry University World Aids Day Celebration, Barry University Trick or Treat/Haunted House Activities, Barry University Arbor Day, etc).
-The other two projects must benefit the Greater Miami community (i.e., Camillus House, Miami Beach Clean-Up, Aids Walk of Miami, Miami Jackson Burn Center, etc).
+Two projects must benefit the Barry University community (i.e., Barry University 9/11 Day, Barry University Trick or Treat/Haunted House Activities, Barry University Arbor Day, etc).
+The other two projects must benefit the Greater Miami community (i.e. Miami Beach Clean-Up, Aids Walk of Miami, Miami Jackson Burn Center, etc).

 Only service projects in which the sponsoring organization makes a significant contribution to the event or project will be considered for credit.
 All projects must meet the criteria listed below:

-All student organization’s community service projects must be approved by the Director of Center for Student Involvement on a Barry University Community Service Project Form at least two (2) weeks prior to the scheduled event date.
+All student organization’s community service projects must be approved by the Director of Student Life on a Barry University Community Service Project Form at least two (2) weeks prior to the scheduled event date.